available to pre-order on the 8th of Nov.

 This relaxed fit makes the Pocketed shirt a versatile piece of clothing that can be layered over and under, without flopping too much when riding and allowing you to look – almost – casual when enjoying a beer or a coffee in public.

-Gender neutrality
+Gender neutral

 The Pocketed shirt is gender-neutral, with a cut that suits most male and female anatomies at the shoulders, chest and hips.
 The pattern was designed around both morphologies to refine and adapt it: it is important to us to offer a cut that (actually) fits both silhouettes.
 It’s an item that can be lent and handed over, that will handle slight body fluctuations and that aims to be inclusive.